Kaizen-Communication-Culture: 3 Secrets for Scaling Your Business

 Jimdo’s kaizen also means having slack time – time to work on improvements on Fridays.
 They start with a company-wide breakfast and include presentations and other forms of education in the afternoon.

 A second way to increase slack time is to have hackathons every few months.
 During these events, small teams are formed to work on something new for one week.
-This allows to work outside the regular context on uncommon topics together with people from outside your regular team.
+This allows working outside the regular context on uncommon topics together with people from outside your regular team.

 To maintain and improve team interaction, Jimdo follows such practices as: